Development Cost Charges (DCCs) Update for Parks

 What's the current amount of greenspace required in a development area, as in what's the responsibility of a developer to give back or leave in green space to the bordering properties that are affected by having all the trees removed next to their residential homes?

-Judy Holt asked about 3 years ago
+Judy Holt asked almost 4 years ago

 Thank you for your question.